-“The Situ-Asian” is looking to help spark some of that motivation in others, too.
-Here are the champ’s top three ways to make your run even more fun.
+Here are the Vietnamese-Australian athlete’s top three ways to make your runs more fun.

 Sometimes, running alone can get dull and monotonous.

-However, doing it with a couple of friends or even a runners club could make the time fly by.
-When people are running together, inspiration could easily rub off on each other.
+However, if it is safe and permissible where you are during the lockdown, running with a couple of friends or even a running club could make the time fly by.
+When people run together, it is easy to stay motivated.

 “One person will motivate you, and you will motivate them, and seeing everyone’s hard work will be a good motivation.
 Also, it could be a good competition.
 One person wants to do better than the other person, and the other person wants to do better than you, so it is like a challenge along the way.”

-“The importance of thinking about the positives is you set yourself a goal of where you want to be, and reaching that goal and completing your goal brings joy,” the champ says.
+“The importance of thinking about the positives is you set yourself a goal of where you want to be, and reaching that goal and completing your goal brings joy,” “The Situ-Asian” says.

 “In terms of the negatives, you are going to get pain, you may have lingering injuries that demotivate you, and you may have people around you who talk badly about you and your goals.
 The negatives will always be there, but you’ve just got to focus on what you want, and where you want to be.”

-By listening to music, especially tracks you enjoy, it could help distract you from the intensity of the workout.
+Putting your headphones in and cranking up the songs you enjoy can help to distract you from the intensity of the workout.
 Also, it could motivate you to run faster and for longer periods of time.